RENEE MONTAGNE, Host:

 THOMPKINS: Even European and other international observers disputed the tallying of the vote.

-Mr. JACK TUMWA (Electoral Commission of Kenya): Ladies and gentlemen, can we have order?
+JACK TUMWA: Ladies and gentlemen, can we have order?
 Can we have order?

-Mr. RAILA ODINGA (Presidential Candidate, Kenya): The figures of President Kbaki have been inflated by as much as 300,000 votes.
+RAILA ODINGA: The figures of President Kbaki have been inflated by as much as 300,000 votes.
 That is the kind of reign(ph) that we are talking about.